Saudi Arabia says MERS virus cases top 300, 5 more die

 Saudi Arabia’s King Abdullah replaced the health minister last week after growing public concern about the spread of the disease.

 Saudi authorities say they have invited five leading international vaccine makers to collaborate with them in developing a MERS vaccine, but virology experts argue that this makes little sense in public health terms.
-[ID:nL6N0NH3KU]
+(Reporting by Sylvia Westall.
+Editing by Andre Grenon)